TitasKu/help/docs/useful-definition.md

 **event**

 One action that a user does on a website or app.
-Like viewed a page, downloaded a guide, purchased a shirt, entered a store, took a flight etc
+Like viewed a page, downloaded a guide, purchased a shirt, entered a store, took a flight etc.

 **lift**